dini-ag-kim/avram/specification.md

 [validation with positions]: #validation-with-positions
 [Validation with positions]: #validation-with-positions

-A string value is valid against [positions](#positions) if all substrings defined by character positions of the positions are valid against the corresponding data element definitions.
+A string value is valid against [positions](#positions) if all substrings defined by character positions of the positions are valid by [value validation] against the corresponding data element definitions.
 Character positions are counted by Unicode code points.

-Substrings can be empty, for instance when the value is shorter than some character position.
-An empty substring can be valid, depending on the data element definition.
+16. **invalidFlag**: If a data element definition contains key `flags`, the substring MUST also consist of a concatenation of codes from the [codelist] defined by `flags`.

 ### Validation with codelists

 [validation with codelists]: #validation-with-codelists
 [Validation with codelists]: #validation-with-codelists

-16. **undefinedCode**: A string value is valid against an [explicit codelist](#codelist) if the value is a defined code in this codelist.
+17. **undefinedCode**: A string value is valid against an [explicit codelist](#codelist) if the value is a defined code in this codelist.

-17. **deprecatedCode**: A string value is not valid against an [explicit codelist](#codelist) if its code has key `deprecated` set to `true`.
+18. **deprecatedCode**: A string value is not valid against an [explicit codelist](#codelist) if its code has key `deprecated` set to `true`.

-18. **undefinedCodelist**: A string value is valid against a [codelist reference](#codelist) if the codelist reference can be resolved and the value is defined in the resolved explicit codelist.
+19. **undefinedCodelist**: A string value is valid against a [codelist reference](#codelist) if the codelist reference can be resolved and the value is defined in the resolved explicit codelist.

 Applications MAY also resolve codelist references against externally defined explicit codelists by implicitly extending the codelist directory of the schema.
 If so, the application MUST make clear whether codelists directly defined in the codelist directory are overriden or extened.